luciangreen/Essay-Helper/README.md

 Uses KNN to help write essays.
 Asks for 5 paragraphs of N reasons per paragraph of exposition and critique.
 Has a positivity detector (must be positive in whole essay apart from either only positive or negative in critique comments).
 Uses K-Nearest-Neighbour algorithm to check quotes, comments and connections are relevant.

-* short_Essay-Helper.pl - the Essay Helper algorithm
+* short_essay-helper.pl - the Essay Helper algorithm
 * distances.pl - the KNN algorithm
 * file.txt - the essay to write the essay on
 * walk_through.txt - example walkthrough of the algorithm (no output)